sechoate/tau-simulations/fcl_edits/fcl_edits_readme.md

 This folder contains the edited versions of each fcl file used in the chain for the full detector simulation.
+When working with a FCL file on a Fermilab machine using cvmfs, the command *fhicl-dump file_name.fcl* can be used on the final file in the FCL file chain to show what properties from the previous FCL files have been applied.

 # $\nu_\tau$ Simulation
 The chain given through these files goes: